 The key thing to keep in mind when you go to court is that bankruptcy is what the judge, trustee, trustee staff attorneys, and your own lawyer do for a living.
 However bad your situation may be, rest assured that they have probably seen worse.
 It’s kind of like going to the doctor.

-Hearing for Motion for Relief
+Bankruptcy Courts in Georgia: Hearing for Motion for Relief

 When a secured creditor, usually a mortgage company, files a motion for relief, they want to foreclose on the debtor’s collateral, and the court holds a hearing.
-Debtors normally do not have to attend this hearing if they have already decided to surrender their house in a bankruptcy.
+Debtors normally do not have to attend this hearing if they have already decided to surrender their house in bankruptcy.
 However, if a debtor who files bankruptcy wants to keep his or her house and receives a motion for relief, the debtor must ensure that the monthly mortgage payments are current and can bring the payments current to avoid having to attend the motion for relief hearing.

 Chapter 13 Confirmation Hearing and Motion to Dismiss Hearing